AbelDebela/TBANLT560/README.md

 ## Data Summary
-The US vaccine data has 14 features, and the number of observations grows by 65 every single day.
+The US vaccine data has 14 features, and the number of observations grows by 65 every day.
 I am explaining.
-Even though the data set contains all US territories, for the purpose of simplicity, the analysis focuses on the fifty US states including District of Colombia (DC)
+Even though the data set contains all US territories, for simplicity, the analysis focuses on the fifty US states, including the District of Colombia (DC)

 ### Step 1, Select the desired variables (Feature selection)
 ```{r}